Kepler1647b/LGNet/README.md

 # LGNet

-the source code of article 'Deep learning-based intraoperative differentiation of primary CNS lymphoma and glioma: a discovery, multicenter validation, and proof-of concept study'
+the source code of article 'Deep learning-based intraoperative differentiation of primary CNS lymphoma and glioma: a discovery, multicenter validation, and proof-of concept study'.

 ## System requirements
 This code was developed and tested in the following settings.